Up to 50% off sofas & mattresses — limited‑time deals.

 How noticeable is motion transfer in the corner sectional?

-With multiple people shifting, you’ll feel more movement than on the sofa or loveseat, but the corner layout also gives people distinct zones, which reduces constant jostling.
+It is noticeable but not excessive.
+With more people shifting around, you feel more movement than on the sofa or loveseat, but the corner layout also gives everyone a defined zone, which cuts down on constant bumping.

 Previous post